authoritydmc/UpdateAppSupport/README.md

-### 1. Connect your app to Firebase and Enable Realtime Database
+### 1. Connect your app to Firebase and Enable Realtime Database(at firebase console)

-    while enabling Realtime Database try in `test mode` i.e both read and write permission are true
+    after connecting app to Firebase via Android studio,,goto firebase console and navigate to project there and enable realtime database. while  enabling the real time database try in `test mode` i.e both the  read and white permission are true

 ### 2. Goto your project Level Build.gradle and add following